sous-chefs/samba/CONTRIBUTING.md

 ### `master` branch

-The master branch is the current comitted changes.
+The master branch is the current committed changes.
 These changes may not yet be released although we try to release often.

 ## Tags